-This factor creates friction between the ethnic groups, but also an incredible amount of creativity and activity.
-Friction between the Singhalese and Tamil ethnic groups has long been a part of this country's many thousands
+This factor creates friction between the ethnic groups, but also an incredible amount of Singhalese and Tamil ethnic groups has long been a part of this country's many thousands creativity and activity.
+Friction between the starving course, we want to have as many native employees as possible.
+That is an important factor for many reasons.